devgaz01/ECG-Classification-using-FL/README.md

 (2) The improved thresholds to process the wavelet coefficients after the discrete decomposition, the wavelet inverted signal can be reconstructed more accurately.

-(3) Theimprovedthresholdcanbeusedtoefficientlyremovethe noise wavelet coefficients and to retain more of the original signal wavelet coefficients.
+(3) The improved threshold can be used to efficiently removethe noise wavelet coefficients and to retain more of the original signal wavelet coefficients.

 (4) We design a federated learning based ECG signal classifier, which provides efficient classification of ECG signals and insures security and privacy of the data owners.